Giants vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .444 with two doubles, a home run, three walks and two RBI.
+- Garcia hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .476 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games